Rub some oil around the inside of a 1kg/2lb loaf tin or insert a baking liner.

-Put the flour, bicarbonate of soda, Vitamin C and salt into a large bowl and mix together well.
+Put the flour, bicarbonate of soda, Vitamin C, if used, and salt into a bowl, stir to combine and sieve into a mixing bowl.

-Measure the yoghurt and water into a jug (add the lemon juice if used) and stir until combined.
+Measure the boiling water into a jug and add the cold water and lemon juice, if used.

 Pour this into the mixing bowl and stir everything together to make a soft, sticky dough mass.

-Tip the dough into the prepared tin, smooth the top and sprinkle with the oil.
+Tip the dough into the prepared tin, smooth the top.

-Bake for 55 minutes, carefully remove the tin foil and bake for a further 10 minutes.
+Bake for 55 minutes, carefully remove the aluminium foil and bake for a further 10 minutes.